Empowering Education: Unleashing the Benefits of Digital Resources for Students

 2. Engagement

 Digital resources can be great companions for course videos.
-Some learners are very visual, so providing alternative options for learning can be very supportive of all learners.
+Some learners are very visual, so providing alternative learning options can be very supportive for all learners.
 You can also include extra information, questions to keep students engaged and retaining the information, and action steps for further learning.

 3. Personalization